 Whilst the kitchen is being done we will go and stay in the hotel that we like in Calais, France and we will take day trips from there.
 Bruges, Ghent, Brussels, Lille, and other places are all reasonably close.
 Perhaps Brussels is a little too far for a day trip now.
 We do not need to go away whilst the conservatory is being done because that will not interfere much with my daily routine inside the house.
 The dogs, however, will be going away.

-Posted by Knitman at 6:28 pm
+Posted by Colin Andersson at 6:28 pm